144a bond offering - get up to 100% LTV/LTC project Financing

 WHO CAN WRITE A private placement memorandum (PPM) DOCUMENT FOR YOU?

 You can hire a securities lawyer, investment banking consultant, or a professional PPM writer to draft the document for your company.

 Though costs of writing a PPM vary, it is important that you select and work with whoever fits within your budget.

 Select who can write a proper PPM document targeted towards the 144A bond financing companies, you want to seek funding from.

 - Lender funds 99% of total project cost (only 1% down payment needed)

-- No personal guarantee required
+- Non-recourse, no personal guarantee

 - No loss of project equity